 |

-It is important to note that the thresholds for each decile will be different for a new set of applicants.
-Therefore, the UCAT score applied to your application may differ from the above table but the difference is expected to be marginal.
-The decile boundaries for 2018-19 were very similar to those above therefore we expect your UCAT score will fall either in the decile indicated above or in an adjacent decile.
+It is important to note that the thresholds for each decile will be different each year.
+Therefore, the UCAT score applied to your application may differ from the above table, but the difference is expected to be marginal.

 The band score for the Situational Judgment Test (SJT) component of UCAT will be used at the interview stage.